 Teacher candidates must be available for daytime study and student teaching during the final year of their program.
-Teacher candidates spend 10 weeks during the spring term student teaching full-time in a primary classroom, completing a total of 300 hours.
-During the fall term and the remaining 5 weeks of the spring term, teacher candidates work in the same classroom for an additional 225 hours of internship.
+Teacher candidates spend 10 weeks during the spring semester student teaching full-time in a public school early childhood classroom, completing a total of 300 hours.
+During the fall semester and the remaining 5 weeks of the spring semester, teacher candidates work in the same classroom for an additional 225 hours of clinical experience.

-Clinical experiences, observations, and participation in early childhood programs
+Field experiences, observations, and participation in early childhood programs

-In the context of program course work, teacher candidates must complete 150 clock hours of clinical observation and participation in early childhood programs, as follows.
+In the context of program course work, teacher candidates must complete 150 clock hours of observation and participation in early childhood programs, that must include a minimum of:

-25 hours
+Infants/toddlers 25 hours

-25 hours
+Special education 25 hours

-50 hours
+Preschool/kindergarten 50 hours

-50 hours
+Primary level 50 hours